-The active volcano island
+The only active volcano in Cape Verde

 Say wow to the unique landscapes of Fogo, the black lava island!
 Feel the active volcano energy in the crater and experience the last eruption as if it were yesterday.
 Explore the well preserved colonial city centre of São Filipe and catch the sunset on a black sand beach overlooking Brava island.
 A glass of Cha wine and local goat cheese are great tastes to relax after a day of exploring.

 Sao Filipe is the capital of Fogo Island and is known for its charming colonial architecture, including several well-preserved 19th-century buildings.
 It’s a welcoming town with cheerful locals going around colorful squares for their daily activities.
 Definitely worth staying in one of the beautiful colonial hotels during your visit.
 The island's name was originally Sao Filipe, but changed to Fogo (fire) due to ongoing eruptions over the last decades.